 One advantage of solid surface materials is that they can be repaired.
 Should you scratch or gouge your solid surface, you can sand it out with very fine sandpaper.

 But solid surface does have a slightly plastic look and feel.
 Also, solid surfaces will crack and scorch if subjected to high heat, such as a hot pan.

 Prominent solid surface brand name manufacturers: Corian, Avonite, Gibraltar, and Earthstone.

-Natural Stone (Slab Granite): Traditional, Timeless
+Natural Stone (Slab Granite) Countertops

-Resale value.
+The best thing about natural stone is its continued high resale value.
 Slab granite, once trendy, is still trendy.
 Subsequent buyers of your home likely will value this natural material in the kitchen.

-Stone is porous, so it requires sealing, and it can crack under heavy weight or stain.
+But natural stone is porous, so it requires sealing, and it can crack under heavy weight or stain.